shepai/OpenEduBot/Library/README.md

 MicroPython is the default variant of python electronics on the Raspberry Pi Pico.
 The library has been developed for many chassis.

 ```
-from EduBot_CP import wheelBot
+from EduBot import wheelBot

 bot = wheelBot()
 ```
 In order for it to work with the Pico and robotics board, you must add the following parameter.
 ```
-from EduBot_CP import wheelBot
+from EduBot import wheelBot

 bot = wheelBot(board_type="pico")
 ```
 In order for it to work with the Pico and (Kitroniks motor driver board)[https://thepihut.com/products/motor-driver-board-for-raspberry-pi-pico], you must add the following parameter.
 ```
-from EduBot_CP import wheelBot
+from EduBot import wheelBot

 bot = wheelBot(board_type="pico_1")
 ```